josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </PullQuote>

-Some can look unfinished, being little more than raw circuit boards with keys on top.
-Some are made to be 3D-printable.
-Others are high-end devices from well-known manufacturers.

 Not all ergonomic keyboards are mechanical (or split, for that matter), but many are; ergonomic keyboards are often a sub-niche of the mechanical keyboard niche.

 <figure>